Dark Chocolate Sweet Cream Pie

 Step 5

 Add in the butter, dark chocolate chips, and cocoa and stir to combine completely, making sure all the chocolate chips have melted completely.
-Place in the fridge for 24 hours (no need to cover it).
+Place in the fridge for at least 4 hours or overnight (no need to cover it).

 Step 6